-- 11. Nordiq Canada will adopt a comprehensive Screening Policy that requires some Participants to pass a screening process before being permitted to interact with athletes.
-The Screening Policy will: - a) Categorize positions in the organization as 'Low Risk', 'Medium Risk', and 'High Risk' and require progressive screening measures for individuals serving in each category of risk - b) Describe how frequently some Participants must obtain a criminal record check and which type of check(s) they must obtain - c) Describe how frequently some Participants must submit Screening Disclosure Forms and Screening Renewal Forms - d) Empower a Screening Committee to prohibit Participants who do not pass screening from participating in certain positions - e) Empower a Screening Committee to attach conditions to a Participant's participation in certain positions - 12.
-Nordiq Canada has developed an Athlete Protection Policy that can be used by coaches, managers, medical personnel, and other Persons in Authority.
-Nordiq Canada may provide training on the policy and take steps to ensure the policy is being implemented.
-Nordiq Canada will conduct a regular review of the policy to add and/or modify new content as appropriate.
+11. Nordiq Canada and its Members will adopt a comprehensive Screening Policy that requires some Participants to pass a screening process before being permitted to interact with Athletes.
+The Screening Policy will:

+- a) Categorize positions in the organization as 'Low Risk', 'Medium Risk', and 'High Risk' and require progressive screening measures for individuals serving in each category of risk - b) Describe how frequently some Participants must obtain a criminal record check and which type of check(s) they must obtain - c) Describe how frequently some Participants must submit Screening Disclosure Forms and Screening Renewal Forms - d) Empower a Screening Committee to prohibit Participants who do not pass screening from participating in certain positions - e) Empower a Screening Committee to attach conditions to a Participant's participation in certain positions - 12.
+Nordiq Canada and its Members have developed an Athlete Protection Policy that can be used by coaches, managers, medical personnel, and other Persons in Authority.
+Nordiq Canada or a Member may provide training on the policy and take steps to ensure the policy is being implemented.
+Nordiq Canada and its Members will conduct a regular review of the policy to add and/or modify new content as appropriate.